threaming/ENCE464_FitnessMonitorV2/v2-ui-spec.md

    2.2.
 The default goal value is 1,000 steps

+3. At startup the OLED board should display:

+   3.1.
+The fitness monitor current spec that is loaded

+   3.2.
+The number of steps counted since the last reset or power cycle (initialised to zero)

+   3.3.
+The elapsed time from when the fitness monitor detects its first step (initialised to zero)

+   3.4.
+The current temperature in deg C

+There are 3 main screens:
+Screen #1 (Fitness monitor main screen - version, steps, time, temp):
+   1. The fitness monitor current spec that is loaded

-3. At startup the OLED board should display the number of steps counted since the last reset or power cycle.
+   2. The number of steps counted since the last reset or power cycle (initialised to zero)

+   3. The elapsed time from when the fitness monitor detects its first step (initialised to zero)

+   4. The current temperature in deg C

+Screen #2 (Set goal screen - new goal, current goal):
+   1. A new prospective step goal adjusted by the scroll wheel (potentiometer)

+   2. The current step goal

+Screen #3 (Distance and speed screen - distance, time, speed, walking/running)
+   1. The distance travelled based on the number of steps travelled

+   2. The elapsed time from when the fitness monitor detects its first step

+   3. Average speed since first step

+   4. Information about whether you have been walking or running (based on average speed <10km/h = Running)

 4. LEFT button behaviour: